A Youth-Led Organization

-Through our Nurture Natives project, our team is helping solve the issue of invasive trees, which are highly aggressive and spread rapidly.
+Through Nurture Natives, our team is helping solve the issue of invasive trees, which are highly aggressive and spread rapidly.
 They force the displacement of native species and are a major cause of crop loss and food insecurity.
 In the U.S. alone, invasive species cause $40 billion worth of production losses to crops and forests per year.
 The trees pictured here are Callery Pear Trees.
-They’re detrimental to the environment, yet have become a new favorite in our area.
+They’re detrimental to the environment yet have become a new favorite in our area.

 1) Inspire youth to take action through educational programs.

-2) Increase the number of native trees and pollinators within our community by hosting a native tree giveaway.
+2) Increase the number of native trees and pollinators within our community by hosting native plant giveaways.

 3) Encourage customers to make educated purchases by providing local nurseries with Nurture Natives guides.

 On April 29, 2023, our team made a splash at the University of Maryland’s Maryland Day!
 We ran games, crafts, activities, and an information table, in addition to distributing 400 free native trees and shrubs in just 2.5 hours!
 The line for the trees stretched down the courtyard and around the sidewalk, at times even longer than the line for free ice cream.
 Our team had the incredible opportunity to share our journey and mission with hundreds of Marylanders and the University of Maryland faculty, including Dr. Craig Beyrouty, Dean of the College of Agriculture and Natural Resources.
 We were thrilled to see so many people getting excited about native species and taking action to support them.
 Follow us on Facebook @NurtureNatives for future events!